feliciien/feliciien/README.md

 Let's Connect
 I'm always interested in new opportunities and collaborations.
-Feel free to reach out to me via email at feliciienL@ or connect with me on LinkedIn https://www.linkedin.com/in/felicien-diouf-68b998216. or if you looking for my service as a freelancer you can contact me here https://fr.fiverr.com/feliciendiou144?public_mode=true
+Feel free to reach out to me via email at feliciien@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/felicien-diouf-68b998216. or if you looking for my service as a freelancer you can contact me here https://fr.fiverr.com/feliciendiou144?public_mode=true

 Let's build something great together!